 Growing the bird of paradise as an indoor plant requires little effort and provides the reward of its bright, tropical flowers, and enormous, glossy green leaves.
 The trick is to create a semblance of its outdoor habitat, providing it with no less than six hours of bright light, including some direct sunlight.
 It will thrive in a room with east or west-facing windows, while southern exposure risks burning younger plant’s leaves.
 If your mature bird of paradise doesn’t bloom, it probably needs more light.
-If your rooms don’t get enough sunlight, an artificial light will help.
+If your rooms don’t get enough sunlight, artificial light will help.

 Soil should be loam based, with organic matter such as compost mixed in, and it should have good drainage.
 The bird of paradise is a fast-growing plant that needs to be kept in a correctly sized pot.
 Start a three to four inch plant in a 10 inch pot.
-Move your plant to a 14 inch pot as it approaches its full height of five to six.
+Move your plant to a 14 inch pot as it approaches its full height of five to six inches.
 Though it may be tempting to repot again, the bird of paradise does best when it is overcrowded, and keeping the plant pot-bound will encourage blooms.

 When the weather is consistently warm, you can move your bird of paradise outside, doing so gradually to accustom the plant to the sun and taking care to return it indoors once cold weather returns.